robang74/roberto-a-foglietta/305-thinkpad-x390-thunderbolt-netac-usbstick.md

 Again, for most people this is enough.
 For those who have an X390 or X280 this little guy can charge the laptop while functioning as a hub therefore a USB 3.2 at 10Gbits became available.
 Moreover, few devices can really fully leverage 10Gbits data transfer.

-Having a SD and MMC reader, especially if it is able to read both at the same time, is something nice to have.
+Having a SD and MMC reader, especially because both are functional at the same time, is something nice to have.
 Especially for those who are still using dedicated digital photo cameras.
 I paid €4.99 for such a reader, alone.
 So the two main reasons I bought this USB hub is because:

 1. it frees a 10Gbits USB-C port while it keeps my laptop under charge;
 2. provide me with a Gigabits Ethernet RJ45 port.